kubevirt/user-guide/docs/virtual_machines/guest_agent_information.md

         mac: 0a:58:0a:f4:00:17
         name: default

-When the Guest Agent is not present in the Virtual Machine, the information is not shown.
+When the Guest Agent is not present in the Virtual Machine, the Guest Agent information is not shown.
 No error is reported because the Guest Agent is an optional component.

+The infoSource field indicates where the info is gathered from.
+Valid values:

+   - domain: the info is based on the domain spec
+   - guest-agent: the info is based on Guest Agent report
+   - domain, guest-agent: the info is based on both the domain spec and the Guest Agent report

 ## Guest Agent info available through the API